Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 2 - notes.md

 - and leaves

 - mari goes to the library
-- attemps to find info
+- attemps to find info about the reflection (rolls a 25)

+- concept of reflection drainage lake
+- possible link

+- further information is a draft